 How to Fix Error Code 0xc00d36cb

 You need to first confirm whether this is indeed an error or whether the media files that are trying to play are themselves corrupt.
-Sometimes, this bug may also arise when the media file is having an extension that the default media player doesn’t support.
-To confirm this, try using some other media player like – VLC, KM Player, etc. If the issue doesn’t occur in these players, you may go through the below list of solutions –
+Sometimes, this bug may also arise when the media file has an extension that the default media player doesn’t support.

-1] Use Video Playback Troubleshooter
+1. Use Video Playback Troubleshooter

 Windows 10 includes a powerful tool that can find and repair the underlying causes behind this 0xc00d36cb bug.
 This is basically a troubleshooting method and you can run this following the below guideline –

-• First of all, navigate to the location – Win + I > Update & Security > Troubleshoot.
+- First of all, navigate to the location –

-• Switch to the right pane and click Additional troubleshooters.
+. - Switch to the right pane and click Additional troubleshooters.

-• On the next screen, scroll down to Video Playback.
+- On the next screen, scroll down to Video Playback.

-• When found, click to expand to its pane and hit Run the troubleshooter.
+- When found, click to expand to its pane and hit Run the troubleshooter.

-• Now, follow the on-screen instructions to complete the remaining process.
+- Now, follow the on-screen instructions to complete the remaining process.

-• The troubleshooter will initiate a scan and if finds any issue, this will apply a fix automatically.
+- The troubleshooter will initiate a scan and if finds any issue, this will apply a fix automatically.

-• After this completes the scanning/repairing process, Restart Windows to implement the recent changes.
+- After this completes the scanning/repairing process, Restart Windows to implement the recent changes.

-2] Reset Windows Store Cache to fix 0xc00d36cb
+2. Reset Windows Store Cache to fix 0xc00d36cb

 In case the Windows components have become corrupted, this could prevent playing any media files on your device.
 As a workaround, you should then try clearing the stored cache of the Microsoft Store.
-Here are the essential steps to work upon –
+Here are the essential steps to work on –

-• Go to the Start Menu and type “cmd” in the text field.
+- Go to the Start Menu and type “cmd” in the text field.

-• Right-click on the top result and choose “Run as Administration“.
+- Right-click on the top result and choose “Run as Administration“.

-• If the UAC window comes into the display, hit Yes.
+- If the UAC window comes into the display, hit Yes.

-• Copy/paste the below command in the prompt area and hit Enter
+- Copy/paste the below command in the prompt area and hit Enter –

 wsreset.exe

-• Wait for a few seconds so that this code executes successfully.
+- Wait for a few seconds so that this code executes successfully.

-• When you see a blinking cursor in the next line of the Command prompt, type exit and press Enter again.
+- When you see a blinking cursor in the next line of the Command prompt, type exit and press Enter again.

-• Do Restart your device so that any remaining cache gets cleared.
+- Do Restart your device so that any remaining cache gets cleared.

 Sign in to your device and check if the 0xc00d36cb error still occurs or gets resolved.
 If yes, you may either modify the file permission or start using a different Media Player.

-3] Modify Media File’s Permission
+3. Modify the Media File’s Permission

 Sometimes you may encounter this bug simply because the media file is not set for everyone to use.
 If that’s the case, this will prompt an error every time you attempt to run the file.
 In order to address this possibility, you must modify the file’s permissions using these steps –

-• Press Win + E to invoke the File Explorer.
+- Press Win + E to invoke the File Explorer.

-• Now, open the folder containing the file that is causing the 0xc00d36cb trouble.
+- Now, open the folder containing the file that is causing the 0xc00d36cb trouble.

-• Right-click on this file and hit the Properties option on its context menu.
+- Right-click on this file and hit the Properties option on its context menu.

-• Subsequently, go to the Security tab and click the Advanced button.
+- Subsequently, go to the Security tab and click the Advanced button.
 See the Snapshot below –

-• On the Advanced Security Settings window, click Change available next to the Owner name
+- On the Advanced Security Settings window, click Change available next to the Owner name.

-Here, do the following changes –
+Here, make the following changes –

-1. Put Everyone under the Enter the object name to select section.
+Enter the object name to select

-2. Click Check Names thereafter press OK to confirm this setting.
+section. - Click Check Names thereafter press OK to confirm this setting.

 If following the above trick works, you may perform similar changes to other files as well.

-4] Create a new User Profile
+4. Create a new User Profile

 If even changing the file’s permission doesn’t resolve this issue, your current user profile might have become corrupt.
 Hence, you should try creating a new user account or simply try the last workaround.
 Here’s how to perform this task –

-• Click Win + I to launch the Settings window.
+- Click Win + I to launch the Settings window.

-• Select Accounts followed by Family and other users on the left pane.
+- Select Accounts followed by Family and other users on the left pane.

-• Head over to the right side and click “Add someone else to this PC”.
+- Head over to the right side and click “Add someone else to this PC”.

-• The system will then prompt a Microsoft Account window, wherein you can use an existing user id and password to create a new user profile.
+- The system will then prompt a Microsoft Account window, wherein you can use an existing

-Note: If you don’t have another Microsoft account, simply click “I don’t have this person’s sign-in information”.
+Note: If you don’t have another Microsoft account, simply click “I don’t have this person’s sign-in information”. |

-• Next, click “Add a user without a Microsoft account“.
+- Next, click “Add a user without a Microsoft account“.

-• Now, enter a username under the “Who’s going to use this PC” section and fill in the password to make this secure.
+- Now, enter a username under the “Who’s going to use this PC” section and fill in the password to make this secure.

-• Microsoft may prompt you to select a few
+- Microsoft may prompt you to select a few

-• to be used in case you forget the recently created password.
+- to be used in case you forget the recently created password.
 Do the same and your new user profile is all set to play the media files that were earlier causing issues.

 Restart your PC and this time use the newly created user profile’s information to sign in to your device.
-I hope, you are now able to play media files without getting into the 0xc00d36cb error.
+I hope you are now able to play media files without getting into the 0xc00d36cb error.

 Frequently Asked Questions